 Learning and putting into practice these new codes is understandably a complex process – even for the most experienced professionals.
 Incorrectly incorporating them could severely affect a provider’s revenue cycle through an increase in denied claims and payments.

 Using the services of consultants who have expertise in transitioning with ICD-10 updates enables providers and payers to ensure their revenue cycle is strong.
-Relying on those experts also allows providers to focus on their core objective: quality patient care.
+Relying on those experts also allows providers to focus on their core objective: providing quality patient care.

 At Harmony Healthcare, our team of highly trained consultants is primed to ensure ICD-10 compliance and reimbursement accuracy to boost your organization’s revenue.